pascallaliberte/sharpen.page/_i18n/en/_posts/2018-12-06-forces-of-progress-in-purchase-decision.md

 author: Pascal Laliberté
 ---

-Ever wonder what happens in the mind of a person the minute before they make the decision to buy something?
+Ever wonder what happens in the mind of a person right before they decide to buy something?

 Yesterday, when I sold two of my [monthly planners](https://breatherplanner.com) to a friend I was having lunch with, I saw a glimpse of what went through his mind.